 (2) A transfer cannot be made under this section after evidence has been produced to the co-operative of the grant of letters of administration of the estate, or probate of the will, of the deceased member.

+[Section 76 amended by No. 7 of 2016 s.
+25.]

 77. Value of shares and interests

 The value of the shares or interest of a deceased member must be determined for the purposes of this Division in accordance with the rules of the co-operative.